Basil Goldstone: Career

-Goldstone studied at Richmond Hill School and Dover College before joining the Royal Air Force.
+Goldstone was born in Twickenham.
+He studied at Richmond Hill School and Dover College before joining the Royal Air Force.
 He stood repeatedly for the Liberal Party in general elections, but was never elected: in Hendon in 1935, Petersfield in 1945, Dover in 1950 and 1959, Basingstoke in 1964, Peterborough in 1966, Norfolk South in 1970, and Harlow in February and October 1974.
-He served for some years on Kingsclere and Whitchurch Rural District Council.
+He was more successful locally as he was elected in 1961 to the Kingsclere and Whitchurch Rural District Council by 450 to 50 votes.